What you need to know about Inheriting a house that is paid off in Oklahoma City

 Tip #2 – Sell your house for 2x what it is worth

 Most people don’t know that there are more ways than one to sell a house, especially if it is paid off.
-The normal way is what 90% of homeowners know and do – you want to sell a house, you find a buyer, they get a loan for it from the bank, and you get a big check at closing.
+Unfortunately, 99% of homeowners only know ONE way to sell a house – hire a real estate agent, repair/clean the house or update as needed, let it sit on the market until a buyer comes along, then you sell the house and get a big check at closing.

-There is another way though.
+There is another way though…..
 You can end up making 2x what the house is worth in the end.
 It’s called owner financing.
-It’s been around for decades and works like this: you want to sell a house, you find a buyer, instead of getting a loan from the bank you agree on a price and the buyer pays you this amount over time with interest.
+It’s been around for decades and works like this: you want to sell a house….you find a buyer (like us at W Properties)…..instead of the buyer getting a loan from the bank you agree on a price you want and the buyer pays you this amount monthly over time with interest.
 Just like a bank, you are guaranteed the buyer will pay by placing a lien against the house.
 If they don’t pay, you take it back.
 In the end, if you sell a house for $100,000 this way, you can collect an extra $552 dollars per month for 30 years and net $198,000 in the end.